Unboxed-Software/solana-course/content/token22-on-chain.md

 `Token` pubkey: [TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA](https://explorer.solana.com/address/TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA)

 Why does this matter?
-Well, all tokens and mints on Solana are created from programs.
+Well, all tokens and mints on Solana are created from and owned by programs.
 Previously, there was one primary program in charge of creating these accounts.
 This program defined a common implementation for fungible and non-fungible tokens alike.
 All interactions with tokens went through this program.
 Creating a token mint and/or token account required invoking the `InitializeMint`/`InitializeAccount` instructions on the token program.
 To transfer tokens, you invoked the `Transfer` instruction.
 There are many more instructions in this program, but the point is all actions taken with fungible and non-fungible tokens required invoking specific instructions on this specific program.

 As more and more developers came to Solana, there was a need for more and more functionality with tokens that just was not currently available in the token program.
 Previously if you had a desire to do something with a token that was not supported on the token program, you would have to work around it by forking the token program and adding your own logic to support your specific need.
 Doing so would give you the functionality you were looking for, but it creates a very fragmented ecosystem.
-Fundamentally, this hypothetical token you have just created is different than any other token on Solana simply from the fact that it was created from a different program.
+Fundamentally, this hypothetical token you have just created is different than any other token on Solana simply from the fact that it was created from and owned by a different program.
 Any wallets and/or clients that would like to support this new token need to add specific logic to do so.
 Whereas, any token created from the standard token program just works out of the box.

 `Token22` is the solution to that potentially fragmented ecosystem.
 As we said before, `Token22` is a strict superset of the original token program and comes with all the previous functionality.
 The only difference is `Token22` adds quite a lot of new functionality on top of the token program.
 You can think of `Token22` as the upgrade for Solana tokens.
 Now, you may ask why does this require an entirely new program?
 Why not just update the original program?
 (TODO: Answer this question).

 `Token22` supports the exact same instruction set as the Token program and is actually the same byte-for-byte all the way through the very last instruction on the Token program.
 What this means is that `Token22` has the exact same instructions as the token program with the exact same logic and expected accounts as before.
 This was a design choice chosen by the `Token22` development team in order to add new token functionality with minimal disruption to users, wallets, and dApps.
 This makes it pretty easy for an existing program to support `Token22` out of the box.
 Since the instructions are the same, a program can keep any CPIs to the token program exactly the same and just allow the user to pass in either the `spl-token` or `Token22` program in the instruction.

-All new instructions in Token-2022 start where Token stops.
-Token has 25 unique instructions, with indices 0 through 24. `Token22` supports all of these instructions, and then adds new functionality at index 25.
+All new instructions in `Token22` start where `spl-token` stops. `spl-token` has 25 unique instructions, with indices 0 through 24. `Token22` supports all of these instructions, and then adds new functionality at index 25.

 ## How to determine which program owns a particular token